Atan0707/UMHackathon2025/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application